-From the 2017-2018 season onwards, the Atlético de Madrid plays its home matches at the Estadio Wanda Metropolitano.
+From the 2017-2018 season onwards, Atlético de Madrid play their home matches at the Estadio Wanda Metropolitano.

 The Vicente Calderón hosted the home matches of Club Atlético de Madrid.
 The last season played there was the 2016-2017 one.